Here’s my guide to visiting the lovely town of Mantua in northern Italy’s Lombardy region.

 9. Rotunda of San Lorenzo

 The Romanesque Rotunda of San Lorenzo is a small architectural gem, built in the 11th century by the Canossa family.
-It's the most ancient church in Mantua.
+It’s an incredibly ancient church and must visit attraction in Mantua.

 An unusual circular building, the rotunda is an idealized version of the Holy Sepulchre in Jerusalem.
 Its red brick walls still bear the remains of frescos once painted there.